The Story of Intensive Interaction

 3. There are evidenced differences in the social learning environments created for infants with or without developmental disabilities (Bromwich, 1981; Walker, 1982; and others).

 Nind and Hewett went on to look in further depth at what they describe as the ‘dynamic social context of early learning’ (2005, p.17).
-They point to the influential work on socialisation and development of Bell (1968) and Lewis & Goldberg (1969) in this area as demonstrating the mutuality and interdependent nature of this early caregiver-infant reciprocity.
+They point to the influential work on socialisation and development by Bell (1968) and Lewis & Goldberg (1969) in this area as demonstrating the mutuality and interdependence of this early caregiver-infant reciprocity.

 From the 1970s, the works of Brazelton et al (1974) and Trevarthen (1974, 1979) set out in some detail the dynamic nature of this ‘transactional model’, one in which ‘the infant has an effect on the environment, and the environment has an effect on the infant, and so on’ (2005, p.18).
-The overall picture then emerging was that of the infant being seen as an active agent within their own developmental process, rather than a passive recipient of caregiver stimulation.
-The work of Stern (1974) also pointed to the modified caregiver facial and vocal behaviours used within caregiver-infant dyads, with the term ‘motherese’ used to describe a particularly rhythmical and intoned vocal register.
+The overall picture emerging was that of the infant as an active agent in their own developmental process, rather than a passive recipient of caregiver stimulation.
+The work of Stern (1974) also pointed to the modified caregiver facial and vocal behaviours observed in caregiver-infant dyads, with the term ‘motherese’ used to describe a particularly rhythmic and intoned vocal register.

 Overall, across their studies into the supporting academic literature, Nind and Hewett identified an interactive style that seemed ‘optimal in terms of the developmental and learning outcomes’ accruing for the child (2005, p.25).
-Citing the work of Bruner (1975; 1983), the social, emotional and cognitive development of the child was seen to be ‘intertwined’ and ‘interdependent’, moving forward together with the development of both mutual trust and secure attachment integral to the process.
+Citing the work of Bruner (1975; 1983), the social, emotional, and cognitive development of the child was seen as ‘intertwined’ and ‘interdependent’, progressing together with the development of mutual trust and secure attachment, which are integral to the process.

 (For a more detailed description of the theoretical background to Intensive Interaction, see Nind, M. & Hewett, D. (2005) Access to Communication: Developing basic communication with people who have severe learning difficulties (2nd Ed).
 London: David Fulton Publishers. pages 16-41)